Martin Sauer (rowing)

-Martin Sauer (born 17 December 1982) is a German rowing coxswain.
-He is an eight-time world champion at the senior level and three-time underage world champion.
-He is a triple Olympian and a dual Olympic medallist.
-He has held his seat as coxswain of the German senior men's eight—the Deutschlandachter—constantly from 2009 to 2021 and steered that crew to their six world championship titles and also when at the 2017 World Rowing Cup II they set a world's best time of 5.18.68, still the standing world mark as of 2021.
+Martin Sauer (born 17 December 1982) is a German former representative rowing coxswain.
+He was an eight-time world champion at the senior level and three-time underage world champion.
+He is a triple Olympian and a triple Olympic medallist.
+He held his seat as coxswain of the German senior men's eight — the Deutschlandachter — constantly from 2009 to 2021 and steered that crew to their six world championship titles and also when at the 2017 World Rowing Cup II they set a world's best time of 5.18.68, which still the standing world mark as of 2021.

 He coxed the German crew which won the gold medal in the men's eight competition at the 2012 Summer Olympics in London.
 At the 2016 Summer Olympics in Rio de Janeiro, he steered Germany's men's eight to their silver medal win.
-He has been selected in the German Olympic rowing squad for Tokyo 2021 and is expected to again cox the men's eight for his third Olympic appearance.
+He was selected in the German Olympic rowing squad for Tokyo 2021 and coxed the men's eight for his third Olympic appearance and his second Olympic silver medal.